 - Levels of carbon dioxide and methane in the atmosphere

 - Changing Ice sheets

 Start your data exploration with a grey globe and choose among several data layers.
 Once the data layers are available you can rotate the globe, zoom in or view the data on a 2d map.
 You can play a series of time steps to witness the changes over time.

 Use the data viewer to see how climate variables including ocean temperature, ice sheets, sea level, sea ice, carbon dioxide and soil moisture change through time.
 Play, pause, and step through the data; spin the world and zoom in; switch between globe (3D) and map (2D) views; compare one dataset with another.

-Engaging and richly-illustrated text explains why measuring these parts of the Earth system is important for climate science.
-The stories help to understand the meaning and impact of the climate data show.
+Engaging and illustrated text explains why measuring these parts of the Earth system is important for climate science.
+The stories help to understand the meaning and impact of the climate data shown.
 Project scientists from across Europe explain their work in their own words in short video interviews.
 The different presentation modes allow you to play different stories successively.